rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 Elliott’s gist list is quickly scanned, despite its length (134 items at the end of January 2015).
 My bulky rendition is not.
 Rather the goal is to enable a quicker decision as to which resources to explore first by providing some sense of what each one is about.

-Thanks to Eric Elliott for pointing out what sites we should be paying attention to. &nbsp; *—Roger Sperberg*
+Thanks to Eric Elliott for pointing out what sites we should be paying attention to. &nbsp; *—&nbsp;Roger Sperberg*

 <p>&nbsp; </p>